gatsbyjs/gatsby/docs/docs/recipes.md

 #### Requirements

-You'll need React and ReactDOM 16.8.0 or later installed.
+- React and ReactDOM 16.8.0 or later installed

 #### Directions